 Are you looking to find out the cannabinoid content in your flower or concentrate?
 We’ve got you covered.
 With tCheck’s Expansion Kit, you can find out the potency of your homegrown cannabis, hash, or shatter in mere minutes.

-If you would like to know more about tCheck’s at-home cannabis test, drop us a line.
+If you would like to know more about tCheck’s at-home cannabis test, contact our support team.
 Our friendly staff will be delighted to assist you.